From The Yield, Spring 2015

 Situation Judgment Tests (SJTs) are an increasingly common psychometric technique for measuring interpersonal and intrapersonal attributes.
 Respondents are presented with a scenario, and various answer options are provided.
 Test takers rank answers, select the best fit, or choose the best and the worst among them, and in doing so reveal their preferences and habits about self control, empathy, collaboration, and much more.

 These innovative item types will be a significant part of the new “non-cognitive” assessment being developed by SSATB to supplement the SSAT.
 SSATB is working in collaboration with the Educational Testing Service (ETS) and 32 member schools (G32) to define and refine this tool, now called the Character Skills Assessment (CSA).
-(See the article “Measuring What Matters in Admission,” The Yield, Winter 2014.)
+(See the article “Measuring What Matters Most in Admission,” The Yield, Winter 2014.)

 The term character in this context has had wide and popular currency in recent years.
 Paul Tough used the term in the subtitle of his extraordinarily compelling and influential 2012 book, How Children Succeed: Grit, Curiosity, and the Hidden Power of Character.
 Last October, the prominent and authoritative Brookings Institute also chose the same word for its landmark research report, “The Character Factor: Measures and Impact of Drive and Prudence.”
 Here again, the word “character” is used to describe the same general set of human qualities and attributes SSATB seeks to measure in the admission selection process.